pouyyan/ML_Course_2024/README.md

 The code in this repository relies on the following Python libraries:

-[List of required libraries, e.g., NumPy, pandas, scikit-learn, TensorFlow, PyTorch] Usage
+[List of required libraries, e.g., NumPy, pandas, scikit-learn, TensorFlow] Usage

 To run the code, ensure you have the necessary dependencies installed.
 It is recommended to use a virtual environment for effective dependency management.